williamaredal/LuxAI-S2/README.md

 * TODO Update files in repo, or move agent files to new repo.
 Basically move from beta to season 2.
 [X]
 * TODO Clean up structure of notebook cells and segments of the algorithm to make it easier to find where what desicion is being made
 [X]
+* TODO Introduce switch for light bots toggling between curren behaviour (after turn 200), and creation of a "human chain" on a ore tile, if there is one ore tile N distance away from the factory center tile (can find where center coords are defined).
+      Here one light bot is assigned as miner, while rest follows, and charges during daytime, and transfers M power forwards to mining bot.
+      The mining bot transfers ore towards factory tile, and supporting bots towards factory, if bot is on coordinate towards factory.
+      If no bot can recieve, the light bot starts moving towards factory to drop off ore (it has ore greater than free cargo space)
+[X]